felipelino/java-hands-on/README.md

 File used when running unit tests:

 * Log all messages in standard output in a regular format
-* the file should be in `src/test/resources/logback-test.xml`
+* The file should be in `src/test/resources/logback-test.xml`

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>